Jerricke/phase-1-project/README.md

 26. Updated the combat system: when no more current pokemon faints, and no other pokemon is available, prompt the user that they lost.
 27. Created game over screen with a button to start over.
 Starting over resets all user data to initial data.
 28. Patched game over function bug, now properly ends game ONLY if no pokemon is available.
+29. Patched bug, pokemon swap was not showing up after pokemon faints.
+30. Patched bug, pokemon list now updates properly when pokemon faints.
+31. Patched bug, pokemon swap now works with newly captured pokemons.
+32. Patched bug, item and pokemon list now reloads with initial data.

 # Deliverables to work on
 1. Add music for different screens.

-# Deliverabl that may be added
+# Deliverables that may be added
 1. Add a button to remove pokemons from your list

 # Stertch Deliverables